PROGRAM MANAGER: Nick Kacsandi

 APPROPRIATE RESPONSES TO THIS REQUEST

-You represent a manufacturer or supplier of ductile materials with a commercially available material that should provide a watertight solution for testing in the intended application
+You represent a manufacturer of digital printing or coating systems that should provide a solution for testing in the intended application

-You represent an organization with technology that should provide a solution but that requires further research and development to ready it for transfer to commercial use.
+You represent an organization with technology that should provide a solution but that requires optimization to ready it for transfer to commercial use.